vikas-sumfactor/Netflix--2.0/README.md

 * use magic for passwordless signin

-* use NEXT_PUBLIC as a prefiex to save api key in env local file
+* use NEXT_PUBLIC as a prefix to save api key in env local file

   like NEXT_PUBLIC_MAGIC_PUBLISHABLE_API_KEY = our api key data